Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Converged AI-RAN and O-RAN Architecture

 \section{Converged AI-RAN and O-RAN Architecture}

-Building on the overall network architecture shown in Fig.~\ref{fig:SMOS-arch-1} and the requirements identified above, Figs.~\ref{fig:ai-smo} and ~\ref{fig:ai-ran-site} detail the specific AI-RAN extensions to O-RAN components and their interfaces.
+Building on the architecture in Fig.~\ref{fig:SMOS-arch-1} and the requirements identified above, Figs.~\ref{fig:ai-smo} and~\ref{fig:ai-ran-site} detail the specific AI-RAN extensions to O-RAN components and their interfaces.
 This converged architecture has been designed to enable two concurrent workflows for the orchestration, deployment, and execution of \gls{ai} workloads, i.e., batch and real-time.
 In batch mode, \gls{ai} tasks are submitted to the centralized orchestrator, and distributed when/where compute capacity is available.
 This can be used, for example, for AI training, or general AI processing that requires acceleration on \gls{gpu} but does not have constraints on the deployment location and timing of the deployment.
-In real-time mode, \gls{ai} developers submit jobs for direct execution to a specific cluster (or geographical area of interest) and the request will be accommodated by the orchestrator as long as resources are available.
+In real-time mode, \gls{ai} developers submit jobs for direct execution to a specific cluster (or geographical area of interest) and the request will be accommodated by the orchestrator according to resource availability.